Wildlander-mod/Support/Docs/EnemyUndead.md

 |Unrelenting Force| Immune |

 **Additional Perks*
-Has the shared perks, plus Same as Standard Frost priests
+* Has the shared perks, plus Same as Standard Frost priests
+* Ritualism - Raising the dead and summoning ghosts costs 25% less magicka.
+* Mysticism - Spells that affect the Undead and Daedra are 10% more effective and last 25% longer.
+* Frost Mastery our understanding of frost magic grants you 25% resistance to it, while your frost spells are 5% stronger and 10% less costly.
+* Cognitive Flexibility 2 mastered the art of Cognitive Flexibility and can now maintain three summons of any type.

 ---
 **Zahkriisos**